-Boston College Supplemental Essays 2022–2023
+Boston College Supplemental Essays

-- Boston College Supplemental Essays Requirements:
+- Boston College Supplemental Essay Requirements:

-- 1 (400-word) essay
+- 1 (~400 word) essay

-- Boston College Essay Prompts Tip: You should read the Boston College essay prompts carefully, choosing one you can answer thoroughly in your Boston College essays.
+- Boston College Essay Tip: You should read the Boston College essay prompts carefully, choosing one you can answer thoroughly in your Boston College essays.
 This will maximize your chances against the relatively low Boston College acceptance rate.

 Does Boston College require a supplemental essay?

 Yes.
-Along with your Common App personal statement, you must complete one of six possible Boston College supplemental essays.
-Boston College essays will require you to select one of several Boston College essay prompts.
+Along with your Common App personal statement, you must complete one of five possible Boston College supplemental essays.

-Don’t be fooled: the Boston College application isn’t necessarily easier just because there’s a single essay.
-How hard was it to write your Common App personal statement?
+The Boston College application isn’t necessarily easier just because there’s a single essay.
+After all, how hard was it to write your Common App personal statement?
 Even choosing one of the Boston College essay prompts can be challenging.
-Which of the Boston College essay prompts speaks to you, and can you write a compelling essay in response?

 Not sure how to start writing your Boston College essays?
 Keep reading to learn more about Boston College admissions, including tips on how to approach Boston College essays and overcome the Boston College acceptance rate.